SAkbari93/PC-mer_Corona/README.md

 * *Change_DNA(dna)*: Extracting sequences from fasta files and uppercasing their characters.
 * *PC_mer(dna, k)*: k-mers generation function based on physicochemical properties.
 This function takes a sequence and size k as input and its output is the desired feature vector.
-* *GFL(mypath)*: Takes a path and automatically reads all the fasta files in the desired path and returns the generated feature vectors and their labels
+* *GFL(mypath)*: Takes a path and automatically reads all the fasta files in the desired path and returns the generated feature vectors and their labels.
+* *get_metrics(y_test, y_prediction)*: Calculation of accuracy measures (F1, accuracy, recall, precision) based on real and predicted labels.
+* *comp_confmat*: Create a confusion matriX.
+* *pcmer_api*: Automatically download sequences from NCBI for training and testing PC-mer pipeline.

 ## CONTACT INFO